Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <div class="chronicle-chapter">
-		<h2 class="chronicle-titles">II</h2>
+		<h2 class="chronicle-titles">- II -</h2>
 		<h2 class="chronicle-titles">Hidden lies</h2>
 </div>

-Until 1994, the South African mining industry was considered one of the safest in terms of disease prevention.
+<span class="chronicle-dropcap">U</span> ntil 1994, the South African mining industry was considered one of the safest in terms of disease prevention.
 But according to McCulloch, there’s a strong link between the transition to democracy under the ANC in 1994 and the high increase in incidents of silicosis among black workers being reported.

 In 1916, the disease rate of silicosis among black miners was documented as being at 0.129 percent.
 It reflected much higher for white miners, at 2.195 percent.
 The mine’s explanation for this discrepancy was that, since the black migrant miners were working on a contract basis, they had less overall exposure to the dust.